selsamman/amorphic-docs/_posts/2014-01-01-model-persist.md

 The schema entry for each object template contains:

-* **documentOf** or **subDocumentOf" - the name of the collection this object template belongs to either as the main document or the sub-document
+* **documentOf** or **subDocumentOf** - the name of the collection this object template belongs to either as the main document or the sub-document.
+When using a SQL-based database the documentOf let's you treat a group of templates as a collection for the purpose of saving them all as a group.

 * **children** a list of the properties you have that reference arrays of objects that are part of another collection.
 In other words your one-to-many relationships.
 There is no need to mention references to sub-documents.
 You specify the name of the id property that will be used in the reference to tie it to this object